atlregional/atltransit.org/pages/guide/tips.md

 5.  **Transit staff are your friends and can help answer your questions.**  Let a bus driver know if you're unfamiliar with where to get off, or ask a rail station agent if you're unfamiliar with the system.

-6.  **Take advatnage of your new found productivity time on transit:** bring a book, listen to a podcast, or catch-up on emails.
+6.  **Take advantage of your new found productivity time on transit:** bring a book, listen to a podcast, or catch-up on emails.